Pixel Gun 3D: Gameplay

 Pixel Gun 3D is a first-person shooter game with a pixelated art style reminiscent of Minecraft.
 Players are able to select up to six weapons, ranging from traditional guns such as sniper rifles to flamethrowers and spellbooks.
 Additional equipment, such as gadgets that serve a specific purpose (like grenades or a jetpack), pets that fight alongside the player, or armor with unique abilities (such as allowing double jumping) can be utilized by the player in battle as well.
 Players can also create their own assets in the game, such as skins, as well as join clans with other players.

 The game features different modes, including single-player campaign and survival modes, local and online multiplayer, and a battle royale mode.
 In the campaign, the player is placed into a level and tasked to kill every enemy inside, defeating some sort of boss at the end.
 In survival mode, players fight off against an endless wave of enemies for as long as possible.
 Multiplayer modes put the player up against others worldwide, competing in different objectives such as attempting to get the most kills.
+In the early Windows Phone version, players could configure multiplayer matches by selecting a map, player limit and victory conditions.
+Password protection allowed them to restrict access to invited participants.
 In battle royale, a large number of players are placed onto a large map that gets smaller over time, with the last player standing winning.

 Players can receive in-game items by either unlocking them through playing the game normally, or by purchasing them with in-game currency.
 The in-game currency itself can be purchased with real-world currency, with prices ranging as high as $100.